Space offers new opportunities

 - space industry.

 New Space, or the transformation of the space sector, attracts new players in many countries, including Finland.
 ‘New Space’ refers to space activities carried out by operators that are new to the sector and typically commercially oriented and independent of the State.
 Small satellites and private launch services enable easier access into space, and with lower costs.
-There are already eleven Finnish satellites in orbit: two university satellites (Aalto) and nine commercial satellites (Iceye and Reaktor Space Lab).
+In November 2023, there are already 23 Finnish satellites in orbit: 3 university satellites (Aalto) and 20 commercial satellites (Iceye, Reaktor Space Lab and Aurora Propulsion Technologies).

 The Finnish Space Committee steers the implementation of space strategy